-Arthritis is a terrible beast, affecting about one in four adults in all Western countries, so scientists are turning to science for a cure.
+Arthritis is a terrible beast, affecting around one in four adults in all Western countries - which is why scientists are turning to science to find a cure.

 Knee injuries are extremely common.
 Treatment options are currently limited to pain relievers, physical therapy, or, in extreme scenarios, full reconstructions.
-A team from Duke University has just developed a hydrogel alternative that has outperformed natural cartilage in terms of durability and strength.
+A team from Duke University has just developed a hydrogel alternative that has surpassed the performance of natural cartilage in terms of durability and strength.

 A synthetic cartilage

-It consists of cellulose fiber flakes into which a polymer called polyvinyl alcohol has been injected.
+It is made up of flakes of cellulose fibers into which a polymer called polyvinyl alcohol has been injected.
 Cellulose fibers behave like natural collagen fibers, and polyvinyl alcohol helps maintain the original shape of the artificial cartilage.
-Together, they form a flexible, yet strong, jelly-like substance.
+Together, they form a flexible, but tough, gel-like substance.

 How resistant?
 Much.
 “Out of scale resilience,” he says Benjamin Wiley, Duke University chemistry professor who led the study.